AndyKZ82/NetFlowFileAnalyzer/README.md

 NetFlowFileAnalyzer is a web UI to obtain various network interface traffic statistics.

-Files generated netflow-capture (package flow-tools) loads to mysql DB by script my month.
+Files generated netflow-capture (package flow-tools) loads to mysql DB by script by month.

 - License: none.
 - Version: 0